Of Course Kendall Jenner Is One Of The First To Wear Giambattista Valli x H&M

 “H&M’s next designer collaboration is with Giambattista Valli, the Paris-based master of beauty and sophistication,” the retailer announced on its website.
 “The news was revealed at tonight’s amfAR gala in Cannes, where Giambattista Valli and H&M’s Creative Advisor Ann-Sofie Johansson walked the red carpet together with Kendall Jenner, Chris Lee (Li Yuchun), Chiara Ferragni, H.E.R., Bianca Brandolini d’Adda, and Ross Lynch.
 The stars were dressed in glamorous must-have pieces from a unique limited-edition pre-drop collection from the Giambattista Valli x H&M collaboration.”

-Ahead, we’ve rounded up all the looks from the highly anticipated collab that made their red carpet debut at Cannes, as well as some other favorites from the glamorous evening.
+Ahead, we’ve rounded up all the looks from the highly anticipated collab that made their red carpet debut at Cannes, as well as some other favourites from the glamorous evening.